Pure Land Buddhism: Precepts, meditation and other practices

+The practice of abstaining from eating animals or animal by-products called chúnjìng sù (纯净素) in Chinese, translates as pure Buddhist vegetarian/vegan denoting the aspiration and transcendence to higher levels of non-violence through physical practice.

 Group practice and rituals

 Group practice, whether in a ritual setting or in retreat, is a common part of modern Pure Land Buddhism.
 One important form of ritual in Pure Land Buddhism are death rituals.
 Death is often assigned a special importance in Pure Land Buddhism.
 This is because the time of death is seen as a key moment were one could either focus the mind on Amitabha and gain rebirth in the Pure Land or become distracted and troubled by worldly things.

-According to Jones, one can find descriptions of such rituals in the memoirs of the Mind dynasty Pure Land teacher Yuan Hongdao (1568–1610).
+According to Jones, one can find descriptions of such rituals in the memoirs of the Ming dynasty Pure Land teacher Yuan Hongdao (1568–1610).
 The basic goal of these rituals was to "provide the dying person with an environment free from anything that would distract them from focusing on Amitābha and to offer support by practicing alongside them.
 At its simplest, family members gathered around the bedside and helped the dying person maintain a constant flow of nianfo, sometimes taking over for them if their breath became too weak."
 Chinese Buddhists would also be on the lookout for auspicious signs during these rituals, such as visions of Amitabha and bright lights.
 Over time, deathbed rituals could become very elaborate and funeral specialists developed which focused on these elements of Pure Land practice.
 They might involve extensive liturgies and works of art depicting Amitabha.

 Another form of group practice which is common in Chinese Pure Land Buddhism is the nianfo recitation retreat, where Buddhists come together for intensive recitation practice for several days.
 These retreats always focus on nianfo recitation (walking or sitting), but might also include chanting of the Pure Land sutras, taking of the eight precepts, silent meditation and Dharma lectures.

 Japanese Pure Land Buddhist sects, like Jōdo Shinshū Hongwanji-ha, also perform numerous ritual services for their congregation.
-Charles B. Jones notes that in this school: "there is an “infant rite” to welcome the birth of a new baby, a “confirmation ceremony” to affirm one's commitment to the Jōdo Shinshū and receive a dharma name, a “wedding ceremony” that unites a couple's marriage vows with a reaffirmation of their commitment to the way of Amitābha, and, of course, funeral rites to commend loved ones to rebirth in the Pure Land.
-Individual parishioners may also request special services, such as a home visit during which the minister chants the Smaller Sūtra in front of the family buddha-altar (Jpn.: butsudan), or memorial services to mark the death anniversaries of loved ones."
+Charles B. Jones notes that in this school: "there is an "infant rite" to welcome the birth of a new baby, a "confirmation ceremony" to affirm one's commitment to the Jōdo Shinshū and receive a dharma name, a "wedding ceremony" that unites a couple's marriage vows with a reaffirmation of their commitment to the way of Amitābha, and, of course, funeral rites to commend loved ones to rebirth in the Pure Land.
+Individual parishioners may also request special services, such as a home visit during which the minister chants the Smaller Sūtra in front of the family buddha-altar (Jp: butsudan), or memorial services to mark the death anniversaries of loved ones."
 According to Jōdo Shinshū teaching, while these rituals do not actually contribute to one's attainment of the Pure Land (only shinjin does), they still promote virtues like self-reflection, awareness, gratitude and humility.